 The flu vaccine will help reduce the strain on hospitals and lungs — both seasonal influenza and COVID-19 can cause respiratory problems and even pneumonia.
 You don't want to get both at the same time.

-Can I get a flu shot if I'm in isolation or social distancing?
+Can I get a flu shot if I'm in isolation or physical distancing?

 All Australians are urged to stay at home unless absolutely necessary, to combat the spread of COVID-19 and to 'flatten the curve'.
 But you can go out to exercise, buy groceries, travel to work or school (if you can't work or study remotely) and seek medical care or supplies — including a flu vaccination.

 If you do not have confirmed or probable (suspected) COVID-19, you should get a flu shot.
 Call ahead to check if your health provider has the vaccine in stock.

 If you have confirmed COVID-19 or are in isolation due to probable (suspected) COVID-19, you can't leave your home or accommodation to get the flu shot.
 Your doctor will be able to tell you when you can get the jab.

 From 1 May 2020, all aged care workers and visitors must have been vaccinated against seasonal influenza to enter an aged care facility.